faenrandir/a_careful_examination/content/documents/christianity/problems_with_christianity.md

 Religious belief is correlated with teenage pregnancy (see [this plot](https://www.reddit.com/r/exmormon/comments/6stywg/graph_of_teen_pregnancies_by_state_as_compared_to/)).
 In addition, while an emphasis on total abstinence before marriage may be beneficial for some individuals and has some clear advantages (e.g., no risk of pregnancy or STDs), the all "off" and then all "on" nature of sexuality in this model seems detrimental to some individuals and relationships.

-Sexuality is {{ link(text="rife with moral concerns", path="/why-sex-linked-to-morality/") }}.
+Sexuality is [rife with moral concerns](/why-sex-linked-to-morality/).
 Christianity tends to deal with sex via guilt and shame, and Latter-day Saint leaders have consistently taught that sexual sin is [next to murder in severity](http://ldsanswers.org/is-sexual-sin-next-to-murder-book-of-mormon-central-fact-check/), which again, may warp an individual's moral calculus.

 *Why would I want my children to be taught that sexual "sin" is "next to murder" instead of teaching and supporting them in how to navigate this difficult moral landscape with an emphasis on consequences that are proportional to genuine consequences?*